dvargo22/dvargo22.github.io/_posts/2025-22-01-UX-writing-challenges.md

 #### First Person Primary Call to Action (CTA):
 "Sign me up!" is enthusiastic, action-driven, and framed in the first person, making the user feel like they’re actively choosing a great idea for themselves.
 #### Thoughtful Secondary CTA:
 Including "No, thanks" as an alternative button shows respect for the user’s choice while subtly reinforcing the primary button as the more attractive option.
-Rather than using "Remind me later," which most users would tap if they're busy shopping in a supermarket, the secondary CTA leverages the psychological tactic of FOMO: if the user says "No" now, they might not get another chance to take advantage of this value prop (of course, that wouldn't be the case, but loss aversion is a powerful tool).
+Rather than "Remind me later," which most users would default to if they're busy shopping in a supermarket, the secondary CTA leverages the psychological tactic of FOMO: if the user says "No" now, they might never get a chance to take advantage of this value prop (of course, that wouldn't be the case, but loss aversion is a powerful tool).

 ## A Fiery Push Notification
 ### Scenario